FuReAsu/docker/flaskcookie/README.md

 python flask web app setup to test session cookies and session persistence via cookies.

-flask is configured to set session cookie upon fist visit.
+flask is configured to set session cookie upon first visit.

 Subsequent visits to the website will show the session cookie in the page.